Battle of Sjenica (1941): Battle

 The remaining two groups failed to fulfill their tasks because they were easily repelled back to the town's periphery.
-On the same day the forces of Muslim militia from Prijepolje, commanded by Pačariz, and from Sjenica commanded by Zvizdić successfully repelled the attack of Partisans who tried to capture Sjenica.
-They were supported by one company from German controlled Tutin, commanded by Džemail Koničanin, who joined them based on invitation of Zvizdić.
+On the same day, the forces of Muslim militia from Prijepolje, commanded by Pačariz, and from Sjenica, commanded by Zvizdić successfully repelled the attack of Partisans who tried to capture Sjenica.
+They were supported by one company from German-controlled Tutin, commanded by Džemail Koničanin, who joined them based on the invitation of Zvizdić.

 Communist casualties included Andrija Tadić, the commander of the 2nd Takovo company.

 Aftermath

-Josip Broz Tito criticized Partisan attack on Sjenica which, according to his position, was against direct order of the supreme command and Communist Party.
-Belgrade battalion lost third of its manpower and Priboj and Sjenica companies ceased to exist in the battle.
+Josip Broz Tito criticized the Partisan attack on Sjenica, which, according to his position, was against the direct order of the supreme command and Communist Party.
+Belgrade battalion lost a third of its manpower, and Priboj and Sjenica companies ceased to exist in the battle.
 Another defeat shock already low morale among Partisans in the area.
-Because of the attack on Sjenica in early 1942 Italians closed the border on relation Plav-Rožaje-Tutin and armed part of local Muslim population in the area.
+Because of the attack on Sjenica in early 1942, Italians closed the border on relation Plav-Rožaje-Tutin and armed part of the local Muslim population in the area.
 Prisoners of war were captured in Sjenica until February 1942, when Zvizdić sent, on Italian orders, 23 of prisoners to Prijepolje.
-Pačariz and his men escorted them to there.
+Pačariz and his men escorted them there.
 They were in light clothes, so a few of them lost limbs from freezing.
-Some of prisoners were women, who were tortured and raped.
-Four of prisoners were exchanged with Partisans, two were bought by Pačariz and other 17 were executed by Italians in Prijepolje.
+Some of the prisoners were women who were tortured and raped.
+Four of the prisoners were exchanged with Partisans, two were bought by Pačariz, and other the 17 were executed by Italians in Prijepolje.